 Nabors Industries versus peers and industry

-Nabors Industries (NBR) is one of the largest land-based drilling operators in the world.
-It had a weak run in the stock market.
-On April 4, Nabors Industries was trading at $8.75.
-This was ~41% lower than its price a year ago.
+Nabors Industries (NBR), one of the largest land-based drilling operators in the world, had a steady run in the Market in 2016.
+On June 6, 2016, NBR was trading at $10.30.
+This was ~15% higher than its price at the beginning of the year.

 What does Nabors Industries’ share price movement tell us?